 Every concept in physics describes the actions of some physical thing.
 Actions are the actions of entities, not of concepts.

 If a so-called theory describes the actions of concepts, then it is not physics.
 At least, it is not rational physics.
 And it is certainly not a valid theory.

 Take electricity.
 You can talk about current, charge, voltage all you want, but in order to understand any of this, you must eventually bring in the physical object known as the electron and so forth.

 In order to describe how the atom works, you have to bring in the physical objects that make up the atom.

-This is why we do not understand energy.
-We often do not treat energy as if it was describing the properties or actions of physical objects.
+We do not understand energy.
+For some reason we often do not treat energy as if it was describing the properties or actions of physical objects.
 We treat it as though it is somehow an alternative to matter.
 As though it was not an abstract description of some aspect of matter.